-PPG Stock Ownership Guidelines
+PPG Stock Ownership Requirements

 The compensation committee also believes that it is in the best interests of shareholders for our officers to own a significant amount of PPG common stock, thereby aligning their interests with the interests of shareholders.
-Accordingly, in 2003, the compensation committee implemented stock ownership guidelines applicable to all of our officers, based on a multiple of base salary.
+Accordingly, in 2003, the compensation committee implemented stock ownership requirements applicable to all of our officers, based on a multiple of base salary.
 In 2011, the stock ownership requirement for the Chief Executive Officer was increased from five times base salary to six times base salary.
-The current stock ownership guidelines are:
+The current stock ownership requirements are:

-Chief Executive Officer6 times base salaryOther executive officers3 times base salaryOther officers1 or 2 times base salary
+Chief Executive Officer 6 times base salary

+Other executive officers 3 times base salary

+Other officers 1 or 2 times base salary

-Ownership for purposes of these guidelines, includes shares of PPG common stock personally owned, as well as all stock holdings in PPG's savings plan and deferred compensation accounts.
+Ownership for purposes of these requirements, includes shares of PPG common stock personally owned, as well as all stock holdings in PPG's savings plan and deferred compensation accounts.
 Unexercised options and unvested shares awarded under our long-term incentive plans are not counted for these purposes.
-Generally, officers are expected to meet these ownership requirements within five years of election, appointment or promotion.
-All executive officers named in the Summary Compensation Table have met their ownership requirements.
+Officers are expected to meet these ownership requirements within five years of election, appointment or promotion.
+All executive officers named in the Summary Compensation Table have met their ownership requirement.